Critic / Translator Andrew Porter

 A Conversation with Bruce Duffie

 music critic, scholar, organist, and opera director.
-He studied
+He studied organ at University

-where he served as the lead critic until 1972.
-Stanley Sadie, in the
+he served as the lead critic until 1972.
+Stanley Sadie, in the 2001

-wrote that Porter "built up a distinctive tradition
+and Musicians, wrote that Porter "built up a distinctive tradition

 of criticism, with longer notices than were customary in British daily papers,